Information for Customers

 We deal with two types of complaint at this stage:

-- We aim to resolve stage two complaints within 20 working days, although sometimes we may take longer.
+We aim to resolve stage two complaints within 20 working days.

 What if I’m still dissatisfied?

-After we have fully investigated, if you are still dissatisfied with our decision or the way we dealt with your complaint, we will identify a relevant commissioning or regulatory body that you can ask to look at your complaint and our response.
+After we have carried out a full investigation, if you are still dissatisfied with our decision or the way we dealt with your complaint, where appropriate we may identify a relevant commissioning or regulatory body that you can ask to look at your complaint and our response.